cloud-barista/cb-coffeehouse/README.en.md

 Like English Coffeehouse (aka Penny House), I hope that Cloud-Barista’s Coffeehouse can share various information “easily”

-**<ins>Participate in open source projects by freely sharing information, explanations, and opinions, naturally find contribution points in Cloud-Barista's various Repositories, and become a Contributor, Reviewer, and Maintainer!**</ins> 😆
+**<ins>Cloud-Barista community encourages you to freely share information, comments, and opinions.
+This may be the first step towards getting involved in an open source project.
+In this process, you could find contribution points in Cloud-Barista's various repositories, and become a Contributor, Reviewer, and Maintainer naturally !**</ins> 😆

 Expect a lot of clarification/information, including the example below. 😊